astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/exception/control_flow.md

 As before, there *should* be fewer possibilities after completion of the `finally` suite than there were during the `finally` suite itself.
-(In some control-flow possibilities, some exceptions were merely *suspended* during the `finally` suite, and lead to the scope's termination following the conclusion of the `finally` suite.)
+(In some control-flow possibilities, some exceptions were merely *suspended* during the `finally` suite; these lead to the scope's termination following the conclusion of the `finally` suite.)

 ```py path=no_redef_in_finally.py